+Preparation Checklist

-Preparation Checklist New Group/Role assignments (if necessary, written on board) □ Photocopies of Problem & Useful Information (one per person) OR Problem and list of useful information to put on board Photocopies of Answer Sheet (or later, blank shoof paper) (one per group) Photocopies of problem solution (one per personal Group Evaluation forms (optional one per group extra photocopies of Problem Solving Roles shows the state of the st (pn) (p) and
+- New Group/Role assignments (if necessary, written on board) - Photocopies of Problem & Useful Information (one per person) OR Problem and list of useful information to put on board - Photocopies of Answer Sheet (or later, blank sheets of paper) (one per group)

-Instructor Actions What the Students Do Opening Moves ~3-5 min. ® Be at the classroom early ® Introduce the problem by telling students: a) what they should learn from solving problem; b) the part of the solution you want groups to put on board ® Prepare students for group work by: a) showing group/role assignments (and classroom seating map if necessary); b) passing out Problem, (& Useful Information) and Answer Sheet.
+Photocopies of problem solution (one per person)

+Group Evaluation forms (optional one per group) and extra photocopies of Problem Solving Roles sheets

+Instructor Actions What the Students Do Opening Moves ~3-5 min.
 Students sitting and listening Students move into their groups, and begin to read problem.
 Checker/Recorder puts names on answer sheet.
 Middle Game ~35 min.
 3 Coach groups in problem solving by: a) monitoring (diagnosing) progress of all groups b) helping groups with the most need.
 4 Prepare students for class discussion by: a) giving students a "five-minute warning" b) selecting one person from each group to put specified part of solution on the board. c) passing out Group Evaluation Sheet (as necessary) Solve the problem: participate in group discussion, work cooperatively, check each other's ideas.
 Finish work on problem (many will not finish the solution).
 Write part of solution on board Discuss their group effectiveness End Game ~10 min.
-S Lead a class discussion focusing on what you wanted students to learn from solving the problem Discuss group functioning (as necessary) Pass out the problem solution as students walk out the door.
+(5) Lead a class discussion focusing on what you wanted students to learn from solving the problem (6) Discuss group functioning (as necessary) (7) Pass out the problem solution as students walk out the door.
 Participate in class discussion